andrewarrow/rock/README.md

 defer c.PlaceBackInPool(cc)
 ```

-Before each command it gets it's own ClientConnection from the pool
+Before each command it gets its own ClientConnection from the pool
 and is the only one using that ClientConnection until it returns it.